PeterGarvanski/FinView/README.md

 ## Deployment

-The Site was Deployed on GitHub Pages.
-This is the link <https://petergarvanski.github.io/Memory-Mayhem/>
+The Site was Deployed on Heroku.
+This is the link <https://my-finview-15e37362d8a7.herokuapp.com/>